IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-series-highlighting.md

 ## Highlight Series Categories

-The category highlight layer targets a category axis, or all category axes in the $PlatformShort$ data chart component.
+The category highlight layer targets a category axis, or all category axes in the $Platform$ data chart component.
 If the axis contains any series that are aligned between major gridlines of the axis, for example, a column series, this will render a shape that fills the current category.

 For other series, such as a line series, it will render a band with an adjustable thickness at the closest gridline to the pointer position.
 In this situation, if the `UseInterpolation` property is enabled, this will cause the x position to become fixed to the x-position of the pointer.